Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas

 - Make various backgrounds for the medallions.
 Use background stars, tear the paper, use strips and fancy edged scissors.

 - For the center, mini brads are easy and cute.

 - A loose double knot of skinny ribbon is my most used accent.

 - Mount buttons and beads, tying on fish line and double knotting.
 The ends of the knot or fish line are brought through the center hole and glued down between the back folds.

 - Photo squares to mount the embellishments onto the card will prevent a winkled spot on the inside of the card.

 Have Fun Making Cards

-Color, motif, style is your choice with this simple handmade greeting.
+Color, motif, and style is your choice with this simple handmade greeting.